beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 Use for batching events that happened during the frame to be sent to unsynced for use in draw frames before the next sim frame.
 * added `Spring.GetTeamMaxUnits(teamID) -> number maxUnits, number? currentUnits`.
 The second value is only returned if you have read access to that team (max is public).
 There is currently no corresponding Set.
+* added `GAME/ShowServerName` startscript entry.
+If not empty, the initial connection screen's "Connecting to: X" message will display the value of that option instead of the host's IP.
+* added `Spring.GetModOption(string key) -> string? value`.
+Returns a single modoption; replaces the `Spring.GetModOptions().foo` pattern for greater performance.
+* added `Spring.GetMapOption(string key) -> string? value`, ditto for a single mapoption.

 ### Water
 * add `Spring.GetWaterLevel(x, z) -> number waterHeight`.
 Similar to `Spring.GetGroundHeight` except returns the height of water at that spot.